Divi Web Designer

 Many clients first reach out to me because they simply need someone to fix a glaring issue on their existing website.
 While Divi can’t be all things to all people, it’s also possible (and quite likely actually) that the Divi web designer or developer who created your existing website could have done a much better job taking advanaage of all Divi has to offer.
 On the other hand, some clients just don’t have the time, nor the inclination, to learn how to use it (nothing wrong with that).
 In either case, I can help.

 For example, one client had a website that was built with Divi.
 Out of frustration, they wanted a new website.
 As I worked with them and became more familiar with their website and their needs, I realized the problem wasn’t with Divi.
 Rather, their website was developed by an inexperienced Divi web designer.
-I corrected a few nagging issues and made some design and development improvements — and ultimately, I prevented them from making a $10,000 mistake by buying a new website!
+I corrected a few nagging issues and made some design and development improvements — and ultimately, I prevented them from making a $10,000 mistake on a new website!

 Common Divi Complaints

 All of the performance issues I’ve seen others complain about, have nothing to do with Divi.
-Budget hosting; over-sized and unoptimized images; the lack of a content delievery network (CDN); the overuse of plugins; the overuse of animation; loading too many resources from other domains; and so on, all contribute to a slow-loading website.
+Budget hosting; over-sized and unoptimized images; the lack of a content delivery network (CDN); the overuse of plugins; the overuse of animation; loading too many resources from other domains; and so on, all contribute to a slow-loading website.
 These issues are not exclusive to Divi by any stretch.

 Lack of Flexibility